NFDI4Earth System Architecture Documentation

 The blackbox description is based on the User Support Network concept one-pager https://doi.org/10.5281/zenodo.7583596.

 Challenges Research data services from the Earth system sciences community are diverse and until now mainly directed to a smaller community, e.g., an institute.
-We will work on a structure in the USN that allows to map the different resources and to access them.
+We work on a structure in the USN that allows to map the different resources and to access them.
 The USN will also evaluate if an open community support system (like Stackoverflow) will be of value next to the institutional RDM support of the USN team.
 To work on that evaluation, we need a solid idea of what kind of user questions are ask-ing, which we expect to get by running the ticketing system.

 Innovations Single point of access to a national expert pool offering individual support for ESS RDM problems for all phases of the data lifecycle